Music AS & A Level

 If you have a keen interest in music or are looking to pursue a career in music, A Level Music teaches students to develop performance and composition skills and to further develop knowledge of a variety of music including classical, film, jazz and popular music.

 The course is designed to extend the GCSE skills of performing, composing, listening and appraising.
-Throughout the course students also develop skills in the handling of music technology.

 A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above.

 You should be able to play an instrument (including voice), to at least grade 5 standard and be at, or working towards, grade 5 standard in music theory.
 (If you have not followed the grading route, applications will still be considered.)
 Students are required to do audition and attend a guidance discussion.

 The course is aimed at those who have previously attained some knowledge in music or aspects relating to it, either through a GCSE qualification or an instrumental/vocal/music theory qualification.
 Students may have also acquired suitable experience through less formal means as a performer or as an attentive listener.

 Students will perform two contrasting pieces in a 6-8 minute recital.
 Students can play or sing as soloists or as part of an esemble.
 Other options accompanying and using music technology to create a performance.